42north/ubuntu-xenial-dcp-sample-app/README.md

-# ubuntu-xenial-dcp-sample-app
+# Ubuntu 16.04 Xenial comp

-A sample application for use with the .NET Core 1.0.0 docker image
+A sample application for use with the 42north/ubuntu-xenial-dcp:1.0.0 .NET Core docker image